Micropollutants in watercourses

 Many watercourses are polluted with micropollutants

 The NAWA TREND studies show that many watercourses in the Swiss Plateau and valley plains are contaminated with micropollutants.
-In 2021, 17 of the 22 micropollutants (19 pesticides and 3 medicinal products) for which ecotoxicological limit values are set in the Waters Protection Ordinance (WPO) were shown to exceed those limit values.
-In 2021, only 6 of the 33 examined watercourses were found to be in compliance with the ecotoxicologicallimit values.
+In 2022, 18 of the 22 micropollutants (19 pesticides and 3 medicinal products) for which ecotoxicological limit values are set in the Waters Protection Ordinance (WPO) were shown to exceed those limit values.
+In 2022, only 6 of the 38 examined watercourses were found to be in compliance with the ecotoxicologicallimit values.

 Number of monitoring sites where limit values were exceeded

 Number of monitoring sites where limit values were exceeded (red), per size category.
 The number of substances (# substances) detected above the limits is listed under each bar.
-Data: NAWA TREND 2021.
+Data: NAWA TREND 2022.

 Small and medium-sized watercourses particularly affected by pesticide contamination

 The use of plant protection products (PPPs) in agriculture is the main reason for pesticide contamination observed in streams.
-More than half of all limit exceedances are currently caused by pesticides that are exclusively approved for use as PPPs.
+Almost half of all limit exceedances are currently caused by pesticides that are exclusively approved for use as PPPs.
 Some of these substances are now no longer approved or their use is restricted.
-It is thus expected that there will be less exposure to these substances (e.g. chlorpyrifos, isoproturon, thiacloprid) in the future.
+It is thus expected that there will be less exposure to these substances (e.g. chlorpyrifos, thiacloprid) in the future.

 Insecticides that already have a harmful effect on aquatic life in minute concentrations (picogram-per-litre range – billionths of a gram) pose a particularly high risk.